Cadillac V series: History

-The V-Series development emerged from the mindset taking over at General Motors back in the late 1990s and early 2000s, where Cadillac was struggling against imports from Europe and Japan.
+The V-Series development emerged from the mindset taken over at General Motors back in the late 1990s and early 2000s, when Cadillac was struggling against imports from Europe and Japan.
 GM was eager to bring Cadillac back to its mantra "Standard of the World" and the new 'Art & Science' design language that matured in the late nineties auto shows gave the brand an aggressive and edgy leap ahead that looked promising at that time.

 The team assigned to create the first generation CTS recognized early on that a high-performance variant was necessary, not only to rival competition and display Cadillac's resurgence, but also to pull young and new customers to Cadillac.

-In 2004, the first-ever Cadillac V-Series was the CTS-V, which appeared in the movie The Matrix.
+The first-ever Cadillac V-Series was the CTS-V, which appeared in the movie The Matrix Reloaded.